newsuk/times-components/packages/jest-serializer/README.md

 ## Patterns and Practices

-As discussed in the blog post at the start of the document, there are currently numerous problems around "building trees" of React components and rendering them out nicely on both Native and Web platforms.
-Enzyme doesn't have the React Native adapter so using React Test Renderer tends to be your best bet.
+Using React Test Renderer tends to be your best bet.
 This doesn't give you "host" objects for the `replace` serializer leaving you with `jest.mock`.
 It's currently advisable to mock all your dependencies even if you have the best intentions with "integration" testing.
 They usually lead to a